Real Estate Investment

-Turnkey rental properties — properties that are renovated, tenanted, and managed, delivered to the investor with no work required — have become a major segment of South Florida's investment market.
-For out-of-state investors and busy professionals who want real estate exposure without the hands-on demands, turnkey offers an appealing solution.
-But the promise comes with trade-offs that serious investors need to understand.
+Turnkey rental properties (renovated, tenanted, and managed assets delivered to the buyer with no work required) have become a significant segment of South Florida's investment market.
+For out-of-state investors and busy professionals who want real estate exposure without the hands-on demands, turnkey offers an appealing option.
+The promise comes with real trade-offs, though, and serious investors need to understand both sides before committing.

 What "turnkey" actually means